 Change as a Process

-Many organisations will have found themselves operating entirely or partially remote over the last year, there are decisions to be made on the extent to which this will remain the case.
-It is how an organisation arrives at those decisions that will shape the culture moving forward.
+Many organisations will have found themselves operating entirely or partially remote over the last couple of years, and there were decisions to be made on the extent to which this would remain the case.
+It is how an organisation arrives at those decisions that shapes the culture moving forward.
 The means through which choices are made and communicated will play a major role in the success of any model, whether that be fully remote, on-site, or hybrid.

 Amongst Ireland’s Best Workplaces, an average of 75% of employees agree that: Management involves people in decisions that affect their jobs or work environment.